 - Mind, Body Spirituality;

 - Individualized Concentration.

-The M.A. in Psychological Studies is not an license eligible degree.
+The M.A. in Psychological Studies is not a license eligible degree.
 For detailed program requirements, click on curriculum.

 The program does not fulfill the requirements of a license in clinical practice.
-Graduates of the program proceed to obtain post-master and doctoral level training in school psychology, marriage and family therapy, and other areas of psychology.
+Graduates of the program can apply to post-master and doctoral level training programs in school psychology, marriage and family therapy, and other areas of psychology.
 Other graduates are hired in mental health positions that do not require a license.